steipete/steipete.com/_posts/2020-10-7-getting-the-most-out-of-twitter.md

 div.post-content > img:first-child { display:none; }
 </style>

 Twitter has been the most important social network for my career, my source of news and helped me forge friendships.
 It can be tricky to navigate this social network.
-I developed a few strategies over the year to keep it fun
+I developed a few strategies over the year to keep it fun.

 ## Client